-Gastric electrical stimulation (GES; also known as gastric pacing) is performed using an implantable device (also referred to as a gastric pacemaker) designed to treat chronic drug-refractory nausea and vomiting secondary to gastroparesis of diabetic or idiopathic etiology.
-This therapy is also proposed as a treatment of obesity.
+Gastric electrical stimulation (GES) is performed using an implantable device designed to treat chronic drug-refractory nausea and vomiting secondary to gastroparesis of diabetic or idiopathic etiology.
+Gastric electrical stimulation is also proposed as a treatment of obesity.
+The device may also be referred to as a gastric pacemaker or gastric pacing.